hugogirard/appRegistrationGovernance/README.md

 # Create the Azure resources

 Now, execute the GitHub action called **Create Azure Resources**, this will create all necessary resources in Azure in a resource group called **rg-logic-app-governance**.
-Once the GitHub action finished, now you can run the one called **Deploy Logic App**.
+Once the GitHub action finished it will trigger the GitHub action called **Deploy Logic App**.

+# Execute the workflow

+The logic app contains two workflows, **GetListAppRegistration** and another called **GetAppPermission**.
+The **order** the workflow run here are **important**.
+You need to run first the **GetListAppRegistration**, once this workflow finished, you can run **GetAppPermission**.

+Here those logic app use the HTTP Trigger, in a real production workflow you will probably have an orchestrator function based on a timer trigger that will execute sequentially the two logic app.
+HTTP Trigger were used here for simplicity purpose.

+# What is not implemented here

+Here the continuation token were not implemented in the CosmosDB connector.
+If you run this demo on an Active Directory that contains a lot of application registration you will probably need to implement this.

+For more information about this you can follow this [link](https://techcommunity.microsoft.com/t5/integrations-on-azure-blog/paging-using-continuation-token-to-return-large-list-of-items-in/ba-p/2522802)